yszhangit/AssignmentGettingCleaningData/README.md

 this is the file of 5th topic

 ## cookbook
+cookbook.txt is explainantion of object_by_activities.csv, see oringal cookbook in zip file for detail

 ## how to use
 * unzip getdata%2Fprojectfiles%2FUCI HAR Dataset.zip change directory to "Dataset"